 - contribute to the development of new techniques and use technology,

-- work as part of a team or work independently,
+- work as part of a professional team or work independently, and

-- enjoy job flexibility with different work setting options and
+- enjoy job flexibility with different work setting options.

 Learn more at the American Speech-Language-Hearing Association Web site.